bladeroy/Image_Classifier/README.md

 # Introduction:
 Create a custom Image Classifier that will train on the fly in the browser using Tensorflow.js.
-First we need to load and run a popular pre-trained model called MobileNet for image classification in the browser.
-Then use a technique called "transfer learning", which bootstraps our training with the pre-trained MobileNet model and customizes it to train for your application.
+First we need to load and run a popular pre-trained model called <b>MobileNet</b> for image classification in the browser.
+Then use a technique called <b>"Transfer learning"</b>, which bootstraps our training with the pre-trained MobileNet model and customizes it to train for your application.

 # Requirements:
 To complete this codelab, you will need: